 The decision to admit the student or not is communicated to each candidate after these 2 stages and within seven days of the date of the motivation interview.

 The motivation interviews are held once or twice a month from January to July according to the calendar below.

-The interview dates for September 2022 intake will be published in due course.
+The first interview dates for September 2022 intake are the following:

 Application fees: €100